How To Find The Waterfalls At Robert H. Treman State Park

 Upper entrance parking lot at Robert H treman state park New York in the finger lakes region

-This parking lot is home to Enfield Falls Mill (the Old Mill), a turbine powered mill used for grinding cereal grain into flour and listed on the National Register of Historic Places.
+The upper entrance is home to Enfield Falls Mill, a turbine powered mill used for grinding cereal grain into flour now listed on the National Register of Historic Places.
+There are restrooms located on the ground floor of the Old Mill and a pleasant waterfall right behind the building so keep an eye out for it.

 upper entrance overflow parking lot with many cars